abondar24/BigDataDemo/HadoopDemo/MapReduceDemo/README.md

 - Missing Temperature Fields requires job id argument(format job_1410450250506_0007) instead of input data.
 Any map reduce job must be run before this demo
 - Sort Temperature Hash Partitioner requires sequence file which is an output of Sort Data Preprocessor or Sequence File Converter.
 - Sort Temperature Total Order Partitioner requires sequence file which is an output of Sort Data Preprocessor or Sequence File Converter.
+- Join Record Command requires an additional argument - station directory.
+It should be put between input file argument and output directory argument.